 Although the use of asbestos has been banned for many years, those who worked with it or in its vicinity continue to die in increasing numbers.
-Thousands more have to live with the effect on their breathing.
+Thousands more have to live with the ill effects.

-If you have contracted an asbestos-related illness other than pleural plaques, you are likely to be able to make a financial claim of some sort.
+If you have contracted an asbestos-related illness other than pleural plaques, you are likely to be able to make a financial claim or receive government benefits.

 Depending on the nature and severity of your illness you may be able to obtain